Che Guevara: Revolutionary tribunals

-In mid-January 1959, Guevara went to live at a summer villa in Tarará to recover from a violent asthma attack.
-While there he started the Tarará Group, a group that debated and formed the new plans for Cuba's social, political, and economic development.
-In addition, Che began to write his book Guerrilla Warfare while resting at Tarara.
-In February, the revolutionary government proclaimed Guevara "a Cuban citizen by birth" in recognition of his role in the triumph.
-When Hilda Gadea arrived in Cuba in late January, Guevara told her that he was involved with another woman, and the two agreed on a divorce, which was finalized on 22 May.

 The first major political crisis arose over what to do with the captured Batista officials who had perpetrated the worst of the repression.
 During the rebellion against Batista's dictatorship, the general command of the rebel army, led by Fidel Castro, introduced into the territories under its control the 19th-century penal law commonly known as the Ley de la Sierra (Law of the Sierra).
 This law included the death penalty for serious crimes, whether perpetrated by the Batista regime or by supporters of the revolution.
-In 1959 the revolutionary government extended its application to the whole of the republic and to those it considered war criminals, captured and tried after the revolution.
+In 1959, the revolutionary government extended its application to the whole of the republic and to those it considered war criminals, captured and tried after the revolution.
 According to the Cuban Ministry of Justice, this latter extension was supported by the majority of the population, and followed the same procedure as those in the Nuremberg trials held by the Allies after World War II.